Bath in Bloom

 A fantastic volunteer led scheme that has transformed an old raised bed in the centre of Bath.

-Planted by Weston Village gardening club and Bath in Bloom committee members in June 2019, the planting is of mainly drought tolerant and Bee friendly plants, it was designed by Bath in Bloom committee member Steve Brook.
+Planted by Weston Village gardening club and Bath in Bloom committee members, the planting is of mainly drought tolerant and Bee friendly plants, it was designed by Bath in Bloom committee chairman Steve Brook.